Handley Page V/1500: Service

 Three aircraft were delivered to No. 166 Squadron at RAF Bircham Newton (Norfolk) during October 1918.
 The squadron commander did not receive clear orders for his mission until 8 November, due to debate at high level.
 A mission was scheduled for that night (to bomb Berlin, fly on to Prague as the Austro-Hungarian forces had surrendered by then, refuel, re-arm, and bomb Düsseldorf on the way back).
 No mission was flown - a technical expert insisted that all the engines on one aircraft be changed.
 The same happened the following day (but with a different aircraft).
 The three aircraft were about to taxi out after the second set of engine changes when an excited ground crew member ran out to stop them — the armistice had just been declared.

-One of the original batch of aircraft (J1936, Old Carthusian) went on to record two significant 'firsts'.
+One of the original batch of aircraft (serial J1936, Old Carthusian) went on to record two significant 'firsts'.
 On 13 December 1918, the bomber, flown by Major A.C.S.
-Maclaren and Captain Robert Halley, accompanied by Brigadier General N.D.K.
+Maclaren and Captain Robert Halley, accompanied by Brigadier-general N.D.K.
 MacEwen, made the first ever 'through-flight' from England to India.
 Taking off from Britain the aircraft flew via Rome, Malta, Cairo, and Baghdad, finally reaching Karachi on 15 January 1919.

 The same aircraft played a pivotal role in ending the Third Anglo-Afghan War.
 On 25 May 1919, flying from Risalpur piloted by Captain Halley and with Lt E. Villiers as observer, the V/1500 reached Kabul in three hours.
 Of its payload of four 112 lb (51 kg) bombs on improvised bomb racks removed from B.E.2cs and 16 20 lb (10 kg) bombs carried in the fuselage and dropped by hand, four bombs hit the royal palace.
 Although the bombing did little physical damage, it had a great psychological impact on the citizens - the ladies of the royal harem rushed onto the streets in terror, causing great scandal.
 A few days later King Amanullah sued for peace, bringing an end to the war after less than one month of hostilities.
 J1936 ended its life being consumed by termites.

 The Handley Page V/1500 aircraft Atlantic was shipped to Newfoundland in early 1919 to attempt the first non-stop Transatlantic flight.
 However, the prize was won by Alcock and Brown in a Vickers Vimy in June 1919.
 The crew departed for New York City but was forced to land in Parrsboro, Nova Scotia on 5 July 1919 where it was repaired over the course of the summer.
 The Atlantic continued to New York on 9 October 1919 carrying with it the first airmail from Canada to the United States.

 They were eventually replaced in service by the Vickers Vimy.